knockout/knockout/documentation/introduction.md

     <p>Make your flight more bearable by selecting a meal to match your social and economic status.</p>
     Chosen meal: <select data-bind="options: availableMeals,
     							    optionsText: 'mealName'"></select>

+To activate Knockout and bring your bindings to life, add the following lines right after your declaration of `availableMeals`:

+	var viewModel = {
+		/* we'll populate this in a moment */
+	};
+	ko.applyBindings(viewModel); // Makes Knockout get to work

-This will render as follows:
+You can learn more about view models and MVVM [here](observables.html).
+But now, your page will render as follows:

 ![](images/introduction/working-dropdown.png)

 ### Responding to selections

-Next, define a simple data model to describe which item they've chosen:
+Next, define a simple data model to describe which item they've chosen.
+Add a property to your existing view model as follows:

     var viewModel = {
     	chosenMeal: ko.observable(availableMeals[0])